-Covid-19: High street voucher scheme applications to open
+Covid-19: High street voucher scheme applications opens

 Ms Mellett also owns a women's clothes shop in the town, and has worked on the shop floor for decades.

-"I'm here 42 years.
-I'm not going to tell you how long I've been in retail as that would be giving away my age but I've been here a long time," she said.

-"We felt that shoppers were drifting away from independent shops and now, all of a sudden, they are coming back and that's a feeling that's come from Covid.
+"We felt that shoppers were drifting away from independent shops and now, all of a sudden, they are coming back and that's a feeling that's come from Covid," she said.

-"If they don't come and support independents, there won't be any and what would the high street be like?
-Everybody loves a wee bit of shopping."
+"If they don't come and support independents there won't be any and what would the high street be like?

 The trade organisation Retail NI has urged shoppers to spend their voucher cards in locally-owned, independent shops.